IndieCoderMM/IndieCoderMM/README.md

  <a href="https://github.com/IndieCoderMM?tab=followers"><img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/IndieCoderMM?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/></a>
 </p>

-- 👨‍🚀 I'm a self-taught programmer from Myanmar, with a passion for **crafting innovative and efficient solutions**.
+- 👨‍🚀 I'm a self-taught programmer from Myanmar.
 - 🎓 I completed **full-stack development program** at [Microverse](https://github.com/microverseinc).
 - 🚀 I've worked on **12+ production-level web apps**, both individually and as part of collaborative teams.
 - ⚔ My coding journey began with a **deep fascination for game dev**, which motivated me to dive into realm of programming.
 - 🎮 I enjoy **making fun mini-games** in my free time, exploring new techniques and bringing imaginative ideas to life.
-- ☀ When I'm not coding, you'll often find me cycling 🚴‍♂️ or playing with my beloved dogs 🐶.
+- ☀ When I'm not coding, you'll often find me cycling 🚴‍♂️ or playing with puppies 🐶.
-- 🤝 I'm always excited to **collaborate on interesting projects**, share ideas and explore new possibilities.
+- 🤝 I'm always excited to **collaborate on interesting projects**, share ideas and learn new things.
-- 📫 If you're interested in collaboration, have any questions or simply want to connect, feel free to reach out to me at: hthant00chk@gmail.com
+- 📫 If you're interested in collaboration, have any questions or simply want to connect, reach out to me at: hthant00chk@gmail.com

 ### 🔗 My Profiles